Van-Ziegelstein/Shadow-Tune/README.md

 ## Acknowledgments
 *Shadow-Tune* wouldn't exist without the mod *CalFree in Chains* and its creator.
-He laid the groundwork for this project by discovering how the sound files are linked together and formulating the steps required to swap out the soundtrack.
+He laid the groundwork for this project by discovering how the sound files are linked together and identifying the required steps to successfully swap out the soundtrack.

 ## License
 This project is licensed under the [MIT License](LICENSE).